 LU: Purchase of Property - 695 Florida E Ave.

+Upon motion of Regent , seconded by Regent

+it was ordered that: · • •

 Lamar University be authorized to purchase the approximate .1764 acres of real property, located at 695 Florida E Ave., Jefferson County, Beaumont, Texas 77705, to be funded by the Higher Education Assistance Funds Proceeds at the total project cost of \$46,517, provided mineral rights are included in the acquisition.